antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/SEI2HR-Econ-model-with-quarantine-and-supplies-scenarios.md

 ### Combined variability of delivery start and disruption

-Here are calculate the solutions for a set of combinations of delivery periods and delivery disruption starts:
+Here we calculate the solutions for a set of combinations of delivery periods and delivery disruption starts:

 ```mathematica
 AbsoluteTiming[